AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 	        -- D- REVENUE ANALYSIS : Examines overall sales performance, trends, and growth.

 -- 16. What is the total sales amount by country?
+Reveals geographic sales performance to tailor marketing and expansion strategies.

 SELECT
     c.country, SUM(fs.quantity * p.price) AS Total_Sales